jundalisay/spblist/content/en/research/mohammad/quran/sura-039a.md

 associations they make.
-68. And the Trumpet will be sounded, where- upon everyone in the heavens and the earth will be stunned, except whomever Allah wills.
+68. And the Trumpet will be sounded, where- upon everyone in the heavens and the earth will be stunned, except whomever Enki wills.
 Then it will be sounded another time, where- upon they will rise up, looking on.
 69. And the earth will shine with the Light of